Brainstem Question And Answers

 Sensory Decussation Gray Matter

-• Nucleus gracilis and cuneatus are larger and separate from central gray matter
+- The nucleus gracilis and cuneatus are larger and separate from the central gray matter

-• Lower part of inferior olivary nucleus seen
+- The lower part of the inferior olivary nucleus seen

-• Central gray matter contains a hypoglossal nucleus, dorsal nucleus of vagus, and nucleus of tractus solitarius.
+- Central gray matter contains a hypoglossal nucleus, dorsal nucleus of the vagus, and nucleus of tractus solitarius.

 Sensory Decussation White Matter

-• Spinocerebellar, lateral spinothalamic tracts in anterolateral area.
+- Spinocerebellar, lateral spinothalamic tracts in the anterolateral area.

 Question 3.
 Write a short note on the transverse section of the medulla at the level of olives.